-In addition to the times listed above, students must have a pass to go to the Learning Commons during 9^{th} period or a study period.
-Passes will not always be granted depending on the high volume during certain periods of the day.
-All students must sign out of lunch and study periods before going to the Learning Commons.
+In addition to the times listed above, students must utilize the Sign Up Genius that is shared at the start of each cycle in order to go to the Learning Commons during WIN.
+Access to the Learning Commons will not always be granted depending on the high volume during certain periods of the day.
+All students must sign out of homeroom during WIN before going to the Learning Commons.